Police in Utah kill man suspected of kidnapping woman

-OGDEN, Utah (AP) - Police shot and kllled a man in Ogden, Utah, who they say was suspected of kidnapping a woman.
+OGDEN, Utah (AP) - Police shot and killed a man in Ogden, Utah, who they say was suspected of kidnapping a woman.

-The Deseret News said the Friday night shooting occurred near Ogden's Christmas Village that features live entertainment and cottages designed to resemble Santa's village at the North Pole.
+The Friday night shooting occurred near Ogden's Christmas Village, which features live entertainment and cottages designed to resemble Santa's village at the North Pole.

-Police Chief Randy Watt says a woman flagged down officers and told them she had escaped a kidnapping by a man who was then spotted on a nearby sidewalk.
+Police Chief Randy Watt says a woman flagged down officers and told them she escaped after being abducted in another city by a man who was then spotted on a nearby sidewalk.

 Watt said the man pulled out a pistol and fired at the officers, striking a police vehicle.